SnakePen/VScodesync/README.md

-# VScodesync
-My VS code settings.
+# All my App configuration.